Speliotes-Lab/.github/profile/README.md

 We are the speliotes lab programmers👩‍💻.

-We use code and big datasets to discover relationships between 🧬 and obesity with a focus on NAFLD.
+We use code and big datasets to discover relationships between 🧬 and metabolic disease with a focus on NAFLD.

 Visit [https://spelioteslab.com/](https://spelioteslab.com/) to learn more!